kaareHH/Group-Constructor/README.md

 # Group-Constructor
-This program is a part of a semester project which involves group construction in highschools.
-The program is based Belbins team roles.
+The program seeks to equally distribute the roles of all students across the groups.
+The program is based on Belbins team roles, and an algorithm designed along with the program.

+Developed with Anders Springborg, Anders Nørgaard, Andreas Andersen, Simon Christensen, Phillip Michaelsen og Martin Andersen.

 I'm not offering any license.